hrishikesh1990/freelancer_report/docs/2-state-of-remote-work.md

 There could be a variety of reasons to work remotely, however, the most stated one by some margin was the Flexibility in work timings at 39%.
 This is an interesting stat for companies - offering flexible work hours might improve retention and employee happiness.

-The other motivators stated included Avoiding long commutes (25%) and Time with loved ones (21%).
-Quite in contrast to the popular depiction of remote working being pursued by individuals with "wanderlust", only 8% of our respondents selected the opportunity to travel the world as their motivator.
+The other motivators stated included *Avoiding long commutes* (25%) and *Time with loved ones* (21%).
+Quite in contrast to the popular depiction of remote working being pursued by individuals with "wanderlust", only 8% of our respondents selected the *opportunity to travel the world* as their motivator.

 ![](https://storage.googleapis.com/slite-api-files-production/files/ecb3a1f7-4a58-457b-931d-a83124ffe6e7/image.png)

 Further, when enquired if they were always positive about work, a majority of respondents (58%) confirmed that this is the only kind of work they always wanted to do.
 However, a sizeable chunk also said that they just happened to land a remote role (26%).
-This indicates that not only people interested in working remotely are finding such roles, but also companies offering remote roles are finding individuals who didn't have remote working in mind but were just the best suited individuals for those roles.
+This indicates that not only people interested in working remotely are finding such roles, but also that companies offering remote roles are finding individuals who didn't have remote working in mind but were just the best suited individuals for those roles.

 ![](https://storage.googleapis.com/slite-api-files-production/files/0b2ffa68-63ac-4f4a-a299-be9e8e5fa9f5/image.png)